winksaville/nim-benchmark/README.md

-Benchmark will measure the duration it takes for some arbitrary code to excute in the body of templates bmLoop or bmTime and returns the information for the runs in BmStats.
+Benchmark will measure the duration it takes for some arbitrary code to excute in the body of the test templates and returns the information for the runs in BmStats var parameter.

-The template bmTime executes the body for the specified number of seconds.
-The template bmLoop executes the body loopCount * N times where N is the number of statistic buckets desired.
+There are  versions of the test templates you can specify the number of loops or how long to execute the body.
+In addition you can specify a single BmStats var parameter or a set of them in an array.
+Also, if a loop count is specified and N BmStats are passed in then the body will be executed loop count * N time.

-The number of statistic buckets is defined by the BmStats parameter.
+As mentioned the number of statistic buckets is defined by the BmStats parameter.
-If array is passed then each run will consist of N sub runs where N is the length of the array passed.
 The duration of the sub runs are sorted from fastest to slowest and pushed into the corresponding BmStats entry.
 An array gives you a beter overview of the spread of the performance as it's very difficult to get consistent data on modern computers where there is a lot of contention for resources.
 Such as interrupts, mutliple cores both logical and physical, multiple threads, migration of threads to different cores, the list is endless.